 This is the top tier of the “street” classes.
 This class allows engine swaps as long as the engine is made by the same manufacturer as the car.
 You may also add turbo/superchargers, camshaft upgrades, and any suspension upgrades as long as it uses the factory attachment points.

 This class is generally for non-street cars.
 Things like gutted interiors and racing slicks are a big give away.
 Most things are allowed in this class and are based on weight more than anything.
 Modified – these are usually special built competition vehicles and most of them resemble an open-wheel Indy car or a closed-wheel LeMans sports racer.
 DM and EM cars may have started life on the streets, but just about any engine, drive train, or suspension is permitted.
 Supercharged rotary engines and V-8 engines are seen in 1700-pound EM machines and powerful 4-cylinders are common in 1300-pound DM lightweights.

-No, any tires can be used; however, 200-tread wear summer tires are more competitive, with R compound race tires typically the most sticky.
-Be aware, that today’s quality summer tires are often better than the R compound tires we used 10 years ago.
+No, any tires can be used.
+200-tread wear tires are the limit for stock classes.
+While R compound race tires are typically the quickest and most sticky, today’s quality summer tires are often better than the R compound tires we used 10 years ago.
 Tire technology has advanced considerably over the years and we’re all better for it.
 Bridgestone RE71-R's are currently the hot tire at most events, though other manufacturers have created equally impressive 200-tread wear tires.

 Yes, you need a proper fitting and approved helmet.
 We normally have loaner helmets, but due to COVID19, we are not offering loaner helmets.

 Remember, all helmets you can buy in Ontario will have the DOT certification, but not all DOT helmets meet our required SNELL standards.
 Please see the section above on current-year helmet regulations before buying one!